coconutcalendar/coconut-open-api-js/README.md

 Set a filter which will tell the API to return users that have a `lobby_location_id` matching the provided identifier.

+- `withoutRemoteStaff(excludeRemoteStaff?: boolean)`

+Set a filter which will tell the API to return users that only works physically at a location.
+This filter will only work properly when used in conjucture with the `at` filter above;

 ##### Example

 ```javascript